vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.71.0 =
+[ Add function ][ Accordion ] Add plain style to accordion block.
+[ Add Function ][ icon ] Add Font color option in solid type icon.
+[ Bug fix ][ Button ] Fixed buttonColorCustom in the editor to display the correct color.
+[ Bug fix ][ Table of Contents (Pro) ] Fixed visibility issue in 6.5.
+[ Bug fix ][ Core Group ] Fix stitching styles for theme.json in Group blocks.
+[ Bug fix ][ Flow ] Fixed margin-block-start being attached to flow block [ Bug fix ][ Grid Column (Pro) ] Fixed right margin when using grid columns outside of Lightning.
+[ Bug fix ][ Grid Column (Pro) ] Content does not span full width when using grid columns outside of Lightning in col-12.
+[ Bug fix ][ New FAQ ] Fix a typo in the font-family specification.

 = 1.70.0 =
 [ Specification Change ] core/social-link, core/site-logo, core/site-title and core/site-tagline correspond to margin-extension
 [ Add function ][ Breadcrumb ] Add the ability to input breadcrumb separators.

 = 1.69.1 =
-[ Bug Fix ][ Inline Font Size ] Applies only Font Size has a numeric value.
+[ Bug fix ][ Inline Font Size ] Applies only Font Size has a numeric value.
-[ Bug Fix ][ GridColCard (Pro) ] Fixed a bug where vertical alignment settings for card blocks did not apply in the editing screen.
+[ Bug fix ][ GridColCard (Pro) ] Fixed a bug where vertical alignment settings for card blocks did not apply in the editing screen.
-[ Bug Fix ][ Slider ] Corresponding Slider Mode to Site Editor / Widget Editor.
+[ Bug fix ][ Slider ] Corresponding Slider Mode to Site Editor / Widget Editor.
-[ Bug Fix ][ Slider ] Fixed a bug where placing heading blocks and similar elements directly in slides made them uneditable.
+[ Bug fix ][ Slider ] Fixed a bug where placing heading blocks and similar elements directly in slides made them uneditable.

 = 1.69.0 =
 [ Add function ][ Slider ] Add Slider Mode on Editor.
 [ Add Function ][ Post List (Pro) ] Add paged lock setting.
 [ Specification Change ] Change the required PHP version to 7.4 or higher.
-[ Bug Fix ][ Image ]Fixed a bug in the photo frame with activated zoom in the image block styled 'photoFrame-tilt' [ Bug Fix ] Update CSS Optimizer 0.2.2
+[ Bug fix ][ Image ]Fixed a bug in the photo frame with activated zoom in the image block styled 'photoFrame-tilt' [ Bug fix ] Update CSS Optimizer 0.2.2

 = 1.68.0 =
 [ Add Function ][ Dynamic Text (Pro) ] Add feature to display logged-in username.